-I’m one of the IBM Cloud App Service architects and have been involved in leading the team in the engineering and delivery of this tool for accelerating development of cloud native apps.
+I’m one of the IBM Cloud App Service architects and have been involved in leading the team in the engineering and delivery of this tool for accelerating the development of cloud-native apps.

 After giving an overview of app architecture and stating the game plan, I’ll take you through video demos of creating two microservices and an iOS mobile front-end.

 Cloud-native use case: Building an order management app